-“A lot of the contracts we were taking on were looking for more than just the power washing,” Carnicle says.
+“A lot of the contracts we were taking on were looking for more than just the power washing,” says Carnicle.
 “We found that we were getting subcontracted from sweeping and landscaping companies.”

 Initially, AZ would help their customers find another company to fulfill their needs.
 As they started to notice more and more of their customers needing additional services, they began to slowly start putting their toes in the water in other business ventures.

-“We saw that the sweeping was really a great foot in the door for the power washing services and for our window cleaning services,” Carnicle says.
+“We saw that the sweeping was really a great foot in the door for the power washing services and for our window cleaning services,” adds Carnicle.

 Divide and conquer

-“We actually started the company out as AZ Power Wash Pros,” he says.
+“We actually started the company out as AZ Power Wash Pros,” says Carnicle.
 “Then we added another division, AZ Lot Sweeping and AZ Street Sweeping, then also AZ Window Cleaning.
 We decided to combine them all under one company, AZ Exterior Cleaning.”

 The entire company now employs around 40 people, including a sales team of three that travels out to area businesses to meet with property managers.

-“We did that for a while and since that was older equipment, it was more costly and more time consuming to do the work,” Carnicle says.
+“We did that for a while and since that was older equipment, it was more costly and more time consuming to do the work,” says Carnicle.
 “We knew we wanted to keep doing this, so we invested in the newer equipment.”

-Today, the sweeping side of the business keeps 10 full-time employees busy on five parking lot sweepers.
+Today, the sweeping side of the business keeps 10 full time employees busy on five Schwarze parking lot sweepers.
 Their business consists of both residential and commercial customers.

-“Our company is almost 50/50 now with the power washing and sweeping,” Carnicle says.
+“Our company is almost 50/50 now with the power washing and sweeping,” says Carnicle.
 “Almost everyone we do parking lot sweeping for now, we also do their power washing.”

 The company also added parking lot striping just last year.
 “It was another one of those things where customers were asking us about it,” Carnicle adds.
 “They wanted to know if we knew someone who could take care of their striping and things like that.
 So again, seeing the need, we decided to just do it ourselves instead of subcontracting all the work out.”